 Stephanie's performances often include staging, costumes, or other ways of connecting with audiences.
 She performed Michael Daugherty’s Dead Elvis at the Wichita Knob Festival, and In Freundschaft by Karlheinz Stockhausen for bassoon-playing teddy bear at the Fairbanks New Music Festival.
 She also connects music to causes of human rights and equality, teaching a class on Popular Music and Human Rights at Columbus State University.
 Recent commissions include the works Angry Women, by Aleks Sternfeld-Dunn, and a piece based on the #metoo movement by James Ogburn.
 She has commissioned works by Jessica Rudman, Katherine Murdock, and was the soloist in the second performance of Nico Muhly's new concerto for bassoon and wind ensemble, Reliable Sources, which she co-commissioned as part of a consortium of bassoonists in 2018.

-Previously, Stephanie has taught at Wichita State University and was a member of the Lieurance Woodwind Quintet.
-She has been a contract member of the Wichita Symphony Orchestra and the Wichita Grand Opera.
+Previously, Stephanie has taught at the Schwob School of Music at Columbus State University, and at Wichita State University.
+She was a member of the Lieurance Woodwind Quintet and Off Broadway Trio.
+She has been Principal Bassoon of the Columbus Symphony Orchestra (GA), Acting Principal with the Atlanta Opera, and performed with the Alabama Symphony Orchestra, Chattanooga Symphony Orchesrtra, Winston Salem Symphony, Tulsa Symphony, Wichita Symphony Orchestra, and the Wichita Grand Opera.
 Her primary teachers were George Sakakeeny (Oberlin), Nicolasa Kuster (Wichita State), Scott Oakes (Wichita State), and Benjamin Coelho (Iowa).